 "The F2.8 Art zoom flagship zoom lens series is developed primarily to achieve superior optical performance."
 [Sigma] Most photographers can appreciate that goal, and it appears that the goal has been accomplished.

 The Sigma 24-70mm f/2.8 DG DN Art Lens is a great all-around lens choice for the Sony and Leica mounts.
 The focal length range encompasses the most-used angles of view.
 This lens is well built and functions as beautifully as it looks.
-While some color fringing at the long end, vignetting at the wide end, and distortion have an impact, this lens produces very sharp imagery.
+While some color fringing at the long end, vignetting at the wide end, and distortion have an impact, this lens produces sharp imagery.
 The low price seals the deal.

 Bringing you this site is my full-time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan